chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 w_{t+1, i} = w_{t, i} \Big(\frac{\epsilon_t}{1 - \epsilon_t}\Big)^{1 -e_i}
 $$

-Where $$e_i = 0$$ if sample image $$x_i$$ is correctly classify, 0 otherwise.
-The goal of the equation is to make the weights of incorrectly classified samples slightly larger so in the next round unforgiving to weak classifiers that's going to classify same samples incorrectly.
-So in each step it's going choose a unique weak classifier.
-To do so in the above equation correctly classified weights will decreased so misclassified weights will increase relative to correctly correct weights.
+Where $$e_i = 0$$ if sample image $$x_i$$ is correctly classified, 0 otherwise.
+The goal of the equation is to make the weights of incorrectly classified samples slightly larger so in the next round will be unforgiving to weak classifiers that's going to classify same samples incorrectly.
+So in each step it's going choose an unique weak classifier with unique feature.
+To do so in the above equation correctly classified weights will decreased so misclassified weights will increase relative to correct  weights.

-Finally calculate the $$\alpha_t$$ for the selected classifier.
+Finally calculate $$\alpha_t$$ for the selected classifier.

 $$
 \alpha_t = log(\frac{1 - \epsilon_t}{\epsilon_t})
 $$

-Notice how $$\alpha$$ going to be higher value if error rate is small so that weak classifier has more contribution to strong classifier.
+Notice how $$\alpha$$ going to be a higher value if error rate is small so that weak classifier has more contribution to strong classifier.

-So finally algorithm need to loop $$T$$ steps to kind $$T$$ classifiers to get good results.
+So finally algorithm need to loop $$T$$ steps to find $$T$$ classifiers to get good results.

 # Cascading

-We may have noticed how many loops we have in the algorithm so this AdaBoost along with Haar Features are computationally expensive for real time detection.
+You may have noticed how many loops we have in the algorithm so this AdaBoost along with Haar Features is computationally expensive for real time detection.
 So we are using attentional cascade to reduce some unnecessary computations.
-More efficient cascade can be constructed that negative sub windows will rejected early.
-Every stage of cascade is a strong classifiers, so all the features are grouped into several stages where each stage has a several number of features.
+More efficient cascade can be constructed so that negative sub windows will rejected early.
+Every stage of cascade is a strong classifier, so all the features are grouped into several stages where each stage has a several number of features.

 ![Cascade]({{ site.url }}/assets/posts/realtime-face-detection-using-opencv-and-python/cascade.png)